-After changing into traditional Karen clothing, guests prepare fruit and vegetables and get to know the elephants a little while feeding them.
-Afterward, visit the plant nursery where the group is invited to help out by planting seeds, and in the rainy season, planting saplings in the surrounding forest.
-Next, join the elephants for a walk along hillside jungle trails, stopping to watch them interact as a herd and forage on native plants along the way.
-Back at the project, the group will be served a vegetarian buffet and later be shown how to make health balls for the elephants using traditional medicinal plants.
-Other activities include watching the elephants take a mud bath and bathing them in the nearby stream.
+After changing into traditional handmade clothing, prepare fruit and vegetables and get to know the elephants a little while feeding them.
+Afterward, visit the plant nursery and help out by planting seeds, and in the rainy season, plant saplings in the surrounding forest.
+Next, join the elephants for a walk along hillside jungle trails, stopping to watch them interact and forage on native plants along the way.
+Back at the project, the group will be served a vegetarian buffet lunch and later be shown how to make health balls for the elephants using bananas, rice husks, tamarind, salt and traditional medicinal plants.
+Other activities include watching the elephants take a mud bath and bathing them in the nearby natural pool.

-Visitors to this project are helping to provide a better life for elephants retired from a difficult life of logging and elephant riding as well as supporting sustainable ecotourism.
+Visitors to this project are helping to provide a better life for elephants retired from a difficult life of logging and elephant riding as well as supporting reforestation efforts and sustainable eco-tourism.

-Take a walk in the jungle with a small herd of elephants including a mother and her baby and help to revitalize their native habitat through our reforestation program
+Take a walk in the forest with elephants and help revitalize their habitat through our reforestation program

 Walk with Elephants